hostjane/hostjane.github.io/_pages/wordpress-hosting.md

 HostJane sets up your WordPress virtual machine on Amazon EC2 running the latest version of WordPress—[deployed by Bitnami](https://bitnami.com/stack/wordpress)—maps your EC2 instance to your domain or subdomain, assigns an Amazon elastic IP, and installs a free, auto-renewing SSL certificate.
 {: .fs-6 .fw-300 }

-Your new Amazon WordPress cloud server will email you its admin username and password, within 3 minutes of the instance launching.
+Your new Amazon WordPress cloud server will email you its admin username and password, within 3 mins of the instance launching.
 {: .fs-6 .fw-300 }

-<span class="green">**Case Example:** HostJane automates in 2 minutes what [AWS Certified DevOps Engineer](https://aws.amazon.com/certification/certified-devops-engineer-professional/), Alok Kumar, manually does on the AWS terminal in 30 minutes, with added configurations, **on-going** 24/7 support and full server management.</span>
+<span class="green">**Case Example:** HostJane automates in 2 mins what [AWS Certified DevOps Engineer](https://aws.amazon.com/certification/certified-devops-engineer-professional/), Alok Kumar, manually does on the AWS terminal in 30 mins, with added configurations, **on-going** 24/7 support and full server management.</span>
 {: .fs-6 .fw-300 }

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5rlCUXjVaHE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>